sdingcn/mutual-refinement/README.md

 docker run --rm -ti mutual-refinement
 ```

-Then you can repeat the experiment inside the docker container.
+Then you can repeat the above experiment inside the docker container.